 Update: I have made some changes to the lights of the chevron.
 More information here.

 For making the stargate’s translucent cover for the chevron light, I used a simple 3D printed object made with a “transparent” plastic.
 This is also ABS, so it’s not very clear.
 It does its job of letting the light through, and I’m quite happy with the look.
-Hopefully it will look even better if i manage to get it painted.
+It looks even better when painted.
 I printed a few extra since they are very fragile and it’s easy to break while handling them.

 I needed a place to hide the raspberry pi with the motor controller hats, the motor for driving the ring, the speaker, the wires etc. I made a “stone” base to hide everything.
 The stone base is mostly inspired from the Nox episode in the first season of Stargate SG1.